-Before entering the academy, I was a professional photographer and printer.
-I was fortunate to work with many talented artists, such as Richard Barnes, whose photography sparked my interest in photographic archives, evidence, and memory.
-Later, I earned a MA in Inter-Arts from San Francisco State University—studying with the late performance artist Christine Tamblyn, theorist Kaja Silverman (at UC Berkeley), and filmmaker Trinh T. Minh-ha—and then a PhD in Visual and Cultural Studies from the University of Rochester.
-My dissertation was a phenomenological examination of the ways certain Fluxus artists stretched the common understanding of photography; I was advised by Professors Michael Ann Holly and Douglas Crimp.
+Before entering the academy I was a practicing artist and professional photographer.
+As such, I was fortunate to work with many talented individuals—such as Richard Barnes, who sparked my interest in archives, evidence, and memory.
+Simultaneously, I earned a MA in Inter-Arts from San Francisco State University—studying with the late performance artist Christine Tamblyn, theorist Kaja Silverman (at UC Berkeley), and filmmaker Trinh T. Minh-ha—and then a PhD in Visual and Cultural Studies from the University of Rochester.
+My dissertation was a phenomenological examination of the way the Fluxus artists worked with photography, advised by Professors Michael Ann Holly and Douglas Crimp.
 Since then, grants and fellowships from the Camargo, the Clark Art Institute, the Centre Allemand d’histoire de l’art, the National Humanities Center, and San José State University have helped me to continue my research.

 While I am primarily a scholar, I continue to make artwork and engage in research-oriented curatorial projects.
-Recently, I served as lead curator to the reinstallation of Bruce Nauman's 1970 Corridor Installation with Mirror - San Jose Installation.
-This corridor was installed in the same gallery where it premiered at San José State College (now University) a half century ago.
-This project culminated in a book titled Bruce Nauman: Spatial Encounters (University of California Press, forthcoming 2019, with Constance M. Lewallen).
+Recently, I served as lead curator to the reinstallation of Bruce Nauman's 1970 San Jose Installation, which culminated in Bruce Nauman: Spatial Encounters, published by University of California Press.
 Currently, I am completing a manuscript on the diorama—a pre-cinematic light and paint entertainment that emerged in nineteenth-century Paris.
 Invented by Daguerre and Bouton, the diorama died out after a short but active lifespan.
-However, in my account, the diorama persists in alternative forms, such as the habitat diorama and installation art.
-In the book I show how the diorama runs parallel to photography throughout the modern period, offering an alternative, romantic, narrative, and backward looking mode of representation that favors sentimentality over "the new."
+However, in my account, the diorama persists in alternative forms, and consequently serves as a sentimental and backward-looking impulse in modern and contemporary art.
+My interview with installation artist Dan Graham on this topic is forthcoming in a special-issue of Culture et Musées devoted to the diorama.

 I can be contacted at email@example.com.